airdaydev/airday/roadmap.md

 - [] Drop to bottom of list when list is not empty but has space below it
 - [] Delete items
 - [] Dark mode
-- [] Multi-select & reorder lists
+- [] Multi-select containers
 - [] Implement keyboard undefined behaviour - deselecting origin and trying to shift
 - [] Shifting up/down and deselecting doesn't move viewport when deselecting
 - [] shift + click with nothing selecting regression
 - [] Consider https://github.com/csstools/postcss-plugins/tree/main/plugins/postcss-nesting
 - [] Work out persistence pipeline
+- [] Calculate & persist item sort changes to idb
-- [] Calculate & persist sort changes to idb
+- [] Calculate & persist container sort changes to idb
 - [] Calculate & persist updates, moves to idb
 - [] Persist list changes to idb
 - [] Autoscroll when dragging items at bottom/top of list